-Solidarity, social justice and community equity
+Solidarity, social justice and equity

 Ishelle Macz